-- The Standing Committee considered the 17 measure-specific comments received by the public and NQF members, as well as the one comment received from the developer.
-Fifteen commenters supported the measure, and two commenters asked for clarifications based on the 2015-2017 individual measure reviews, the eCQM eFeasibility Scorecard assessment, and data elements testing concerns for the denominator exclusions. - 8.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
-Appeals
+The Standing Committee considered the 17 measure-specific comments they received from the public and NQF members, as well as the one comment they received from the developer.
+Fifteen commenters supported the measure, and two commenters asked for clarifications based on the 2015-2017 individual measure reviews, the eCQM eFeasibility Scorecard assessment, and data elements testing concerns for the denominator exclusions.

+8. Consensus Standards Approval Committee (CSAC) Vote (June 30, 2021): Y-12; N-0

+9. Appeals